-Categorical variables were presented as percentages and compared using the χ^2 -test.
+Categorical variables were presented by percentages and compared using the $\chi^2$ -test.
 Non-normally distributed variables were analysed by the Mann-Whitney U-test.
 The data were presented as the mean (SD) or median (range), respectively.
 There was no sample size calculation as this is a pilot study.
-SPSS v.23 package (IBM, New York, US) was used for the analysis.
+SPSS v.23 package (IBM, New York, US) was used.